What we know about Monday's sweeping power outage in Spain and Portugal

 Electric grids are sensitive to imbalances in the amount of energy generated versus what’s used.

-Enric Bartlett, an energy expert and professor of public policy at Spain’s Esade business school, likened a grid’s supply and demand balance to a tandem bike.
+Enric Bartlett, an energy expert and professor of public law at Spain’s Esade business school, likened a grid’s supply and demand balance to a tandem bike.

-“To avoid falling, everyone must pedal at the same cadence,” Barlett said.
+“To avoid falling, everyone must pedal at the same cadence,” Bartlett said.

 “Electrical grids are large interconnected systems, and their stability is related to a very close balance between electricity generation and demand,” said Grazia Todeschini, an engineering researcher at King’s College London.